 Education is not compulsory in the Solomon Islands.
-In 2009, with respect to population in the Western Province aged 6-15 years, 90% were enrolled in school; 89% of males and 92% of females.
-Four percent of the population aged 6-15 had already left school, and 6% had never been in school.
-Enrolment rates in the Western Province were higher than in most other provinces.
-Based on the 2009 census data on the highest level of education completed, 20% of males and 18% of females 12 years and older responded that they had attended secondary education (Form 3-7); 67% and 73% of males and females completed only primary level, and 4% of males and females had no schooling completed.
-Six percent of males and 3% of females had tertiary education.
+In 2019, with respect to population in the Western Province aged 5-15 years, 77% were enrolled in school from which76% are males and 78.2% of females.
+For those aged between 15 and 19 years of age 60.9% are enrolled in school and 58.2% are males and 63.9% are females.
+5.9% of the population aged group 12 years and older has not completed school.
+Enrolment rates in the Western Province were higher than other provinces.
+Based on the 2019 census data on the highest level of education completed, 56.1% of the population 12 years and older responded that they had completed primary school, 28.5% had completed secondary school, 6.2% had completed tertiary education and 1.8% had completed vocational and professional qualifications.

 The Ministry of Health and Medical Services is the key health provider in the Solomon Islands.
 Health services are concentrated in urban centers with a hierarchy of facilities available ranging from nurse aide posts and rural clinics to the National Referral Hospital.
 Of the nine provinces in the Solomon Islands, eight have a public hospital.
 The SI have approximately 22 doctors per 100,000 of the population, but also has a strong base of nurse and midwives at 205 per 100,000.
 The SI do not have specific data on causes of death but has identified communicable diseases including malaria and tuberculosis as important issues.
-Increasing prevalence of obesity due to lifestyle, diabetes, hypertension and tobacco and alcohol use has increased the rate of non-communicable diseases which will soon overtake communicable disease as the leading burden of disease.
+Increasing prevalence of obesity due to lifestyle, diabetes, hypertension and tobacco and alcohol use has increased the rate of non-communicable diseases which will soon overtake communicable disease as the leading burden of disease.15